Hyojeong Son

 - 2024.
 Lisa Tanzi and Charles Egerton Endowed Graduate Fellowship — Department of Mathematics, University of Washington.

-- 2015–2018.
-Undergraduate awards: Academic Excellence Scholarships; Undergraduate Recognition Award; Summer Math Scholarship — Stony Brook University.
+- 2018.
+Undergraduate Recognition Award, Academic Excellence — Stony Brook University.